draeger-lab/SABINE/README.md

               similarity measures comparing the DNA-binding domains of the query factor and the training factors, the PFM-similarity of each training factor to the query factor is estimated using a support-vector-machine-based regression model.
-              The tool reports a set of best matches, i.e. training factors for which a PFM-similarity greater than a predefined similarity threshold (see OPTIONS: -s) was predicted.
-The PFMs of those best matches are in turn filtered to remove outliers (see OPTIONS: -o) and then merged using STAMP to generate the predicted PFM.
+              The tool reports a set of best matches, i.e., training factors for which a PFM-similarity greater than a predefined similarity threshold (see OPTIONS: `-s`) was predicted.
+The PFMs of those best matches are in turn filtered to remove outliers (see OPTIONS: `-o`) and then merged using `STAMP` to generate the predicted PFM.
-              The maximal number of PFMs that shall be merged can be specified by the user (see OPTIONS: -m).
+              The maximal number of PFMs that shall be merged can be specified by the user (see OPTIONS: `-m`).

 **INPUT:**    SABINE input file contains the query factors in the SABINE input file format (see SABINE Format Specification)